Ari Meyers

-Ari Meyers (born April 6, 1969) is an American former actress.
+Ari Meyers is an American former actress.
 She played the role of Emma Jane McArdle in the television series Kate & Allie (1984).

 Early years

-Meyers was born in San Juan, Puerto Rico, to Jewish American parents who were touring in the island.
+Meyers was born in San Juan, Puerto Rico, to Jewish American parents who were touring on the island.
 Her mother is actress Taro Meyer, who appeared in the television soap opera Another World.
 Shortly afterward, Meyer and her family returned to New York City where she was raised and where she received her primary and secondary education.

 Career

-In 1982, Meyers landed her first major role as the stepdaughter of Al Pacino in the movie Author!
+In 1982, Meyers starred with Al Pacino in the film Author!
 Author!.
-The following year, she also landed the role of Emma Jane McArdle on the TV series Kate & Allie.
-Meanwhile, she also continued to take advanced courses in school.
+In 1983, she starred in the television series Kate & Allie.
+She continued to take advanced courses in school.

-In 1988, Meyers left Kate & Allie and used her earnings to finish her studies at Yale University; from there she graduated with honors and a double major in Philosophy and Theatre Arts.
+In 1988, Meyers left Kate & Allie and used her earnings to finish her studies at Yale University.
+From there, she graduated with honors and a double major in Philosophy and Theatre Arts.

 After graduating, Meyers continued acting and was mostly cast as characters much younger than her actual age.
-Meyers has also lent her voice in the recording of numerous audio books, such as:
+Meyers has also voiced numerous audio books, such as: